An individualistic country where portion sizes are for 2

 Viva la Mexico!
 Where would the USA be without them?

 Cycling along the coast, from Huntington beach, through Los Angeles on to Ventura it is the Mexican who’s visibly working.
 He is tending the gardens of the rich, he is painting the weather-beaten wooden houses facing the ocean wind.
-He is driving the taxi, and giving us directions.
+He is driving the taxi, and giving me directions.
 The Mexicans are cleaning the hotel rooms, sowing the fields, harvesting, repairing the roads in the middle of Los Angeles.
 I have eye contact with a homeless Mexican, who keeps himself up behind the peddle-ball court at Muscle Beach.
 He is displaying all his belongings around his bicycle, to reset them.
-Tom cycles past and I see the man watching the Ortlieb’s in admiration: ‘Hey, these bags would be handy for me too!’
+I cycles past and I see the man watching the Ortlieb’s in admiration: ‘Hey, these bags would be handy for me too!’
 I look at the man, there’s a spark between us….

 ‘Cherish life’s simple pleasures’

-Says a wooden board in a toilet in Enchinitas, where we enjoy an artisan pizza or two.
-This town along the Californian coast has a high surf-dudes grade, a rich community and a state park camping where we stay four nights.
+Says a wooden board in a toilet in Enchinitas, where I enjoy an artisan pizza or two.
+This town along the Californian coast has a high surf-dudes grade, a rich community and a state park camping where I stay four nights.
 The street is lined with yoga studios, little restaurants, bookstores, bicycle and surf shops, yet lesser thrift shops.
 I spot nowhere so many mothers with their baby’s as here, and never have I seen well-off people barefooted in a supermarket.
 Enchinitas has a self-realization fellowship temple from Paramahansa Yogananda and the little cozy hip coffee-shops around it sell Swami coffee.
 I take a chai, a mixture from out of a sachet, far from the real Indian thing.
-Usual coffee has a free refill, and I soon take coffee too, but only when we are having breakfast in a diner.
+Usual coffee has a free refill, and I soon take coffee too, but only when I am having breakfast in a diner.

 Hike & Bike chit-chat